 Hall and Company CPAs, Inc. reviewed the disclosures contained in this report.
 We advised Hall and Company CPAs, Inc. of the opportunity to furnish us with a letter addressed to the Securities and Exchange Commission concerning any new information, clarifying our disclosures herein, or stating any reason why Hall and Company CPAs, Inc. does not agree with any statements made by us in this report.
-Hall and Company CPAs, Inc. advised us that nothing has come to its attention which would cause it to believe that any such letter was necessary.
+A copy of such letter, dated October 6, 2006, is filed herewith as Exhibit 16.